wangrb90925/wangrb90925/README.md

 - 📽 **Roughtake**
 - 🏢 **Sierra International**

-As a **CTO of Cloud Ten Labs** (California, USA), I’ve overseen diverse projects from mobile apps to blockchain platforms for clients worldwide.
+As **CTO of Cloud Ten Labs** (California, USA), I’ve overseen diverse projects from mobile apps to blockchain platforms for clients worldwide.

 ---